CAMIDIMAS18/CAMIDIMAS18/README.md

 - 👋 Hi, I'm @CAMIDIMAS18
 - 👀 I'm interested in test automation.
-- 🌱 I'm currently learning about automation framworks for testing: web, apis and load.
+- 🌱 I'm currently learning about automation frameworks for testing: web, apis and load.
 - 💞️ I am looking to collaborate on automation frameworks.
 - 📫 To contact me follow me on my linkedin https://www.linkedin.com/in/camiladimas/